Common oilfield accidents in Texas

 Workers who suffer any of these injuries may be entitled to compensation from their employer or other responsible parties.

-Our oilfield accident attorneys at the Law Offices of George Salinas can help determine who is responsible for your injuries and the amount of your compensation.
+Our oilfield accident attorneys at the George Salinas Injury Lawyers can help determine who is responsible for your injuries and the amount of your compensation.
 Remember that you have rights!

 How can you get compensation after an injury?

 When a worker suffers an oilfield accident, it may have been caused by several factors.
 The employer may have intentionally caused the injury, or it may be the result of human error.